c0rtexR/llm_service/notes/progress.md

 ---

-**Use this checklist as your central “to-do” board**, marking `[x]` next to tasks as you complete them.
-By following each step, you’ll ensure the LLM Service meets the core requirements (multiple providers, gRPC streaming, ephemeral caching) and is robustly tested at all levels (unit, integration, E2E).
+**Use this checklist as your central "to-do" board**, marking `[x]` next to tasks as you complete them.
+By following each step, you'll ensure the LLM Service meets the core requirements (multiple providers, gRPC streaming, ephemeral caching) and is robustly tested at all levels (unit, integration, E2E).